iriscxy/ScholarSum/readme.md

 ## Data Description

 This README provides a detailed overview of the `pubmed.json` file, which includes structured data in JSON format for medical articles and associated summarization content.
+The format of `arxiv.json` is similar.
 Each line in the file represents a distinct JSON object related to a specific article, including various summaries and metrics.
 Below, you will find a comprehensive breakdown of the keys available in each JSON entry and their meanings.

 ### Data Structure